nanoframework/nanoFramework.M5Stack/README.md

 ### SPI Device

-The M5Core, M5Core2 and Atom Lite provides as well an `SpiDevice`:
+The M5Core, M5Core2 and Atom Lite/Matrix provides as well an `SpiDevice`:

 ```csharp
 // In this case GPIO5 will be used as chip select: